 2. Measure the Width

-Example: 10 inches wide
+Example: 10 inches wide.

 3. Measure the Height (Stop Before the Flap)

 Measure from the bottom seam up to where the adhesive flap begins.
 That crease line is your stopping point.
+Do not include the flap length in this number.

-Example: 13 inches tall
+Example: 13 inches tall.

 4. Record It as Width x Height

 Your mailer size is now 10x13.
-Simple.
+That is the entire process.

 What You're Actually Measuring

+The most common confusion is figuring out which parts of the mailer count toward its size.
 Poly mailers are measured flat and empty, not filled with product.
 The size on the label reflects usable interior space.

-Here's what matters:
+Here is what matters:

-Width: Measured across the opening
+- Width: measured across the opening.

 Matching Your Product to the Right Mailer Size